whily/notes/win-config.md

 Install `Enhanced Steam` by following instructions in github (using Devloper Mode to install local unpacked extension).

+### Noto fonts

+Install OTC fonts, e.g. https://github.com/googlefonts/noto-cjk/blob/master/NotoSansCJK-Light.ttc

 #### Color Management

 I tried to change color setttings in `Windows Mobility Center` from `Splendid Color` to `Generic Color` but couldn't find Dell customized setting at all.
 Since the program Premier Color doen't work at all and cannot be updated (as the time of writing:
 13 August 2017.
 Either udpate manually or via Dell Command | Update fails), I simply uninstalled the program.